The 8266 Prototype Unit

 Esp-32 Dev Board

-The Mark-Toys board has 3 standard servo jacks with servo power to the upper right.
-The powerful counter units also allowed us to put two QEI encoder ports for wheel odometry!
+It has 3 standard servo jacks with servo power to the upper right.
+There are 2 counter units ideal to use as two QEI encoder ports!

 A serial port for programming and an I2C port as well as SPI port and a Io or JTAG debugger port make this a powerful unit.